tidev/ti.admob/ios/documentation/index.md

 ### String `SIMULATOR_ID`

-A constant to be passed in an array to the `testDevices` property to get test ads on the simulator.
-Deprecated since 7.0.0 (Simulators are already in test mode by default.)
+A constant to be passed in an array to the `testDevices` property to get test ads on the simulator. **Deprecated since 7.0.0, deleted from 8.0.0 (Simulators are already in test mode by default.)**

 ### Number `TRACKING_AUTHORIZATION_STATUS_NOT_DETERMINED`